dmmagdal/KNN-JS/BERT_Database/README.md

          * Reduce number of copies that are made for the sake of convenience [ ] Better computational efficiency/runtime for all functions
          * Better way to get k shortest distances
+ [ ] Leverage GPU for some operations (optional given other applications or projects that use this may be using the device GPU for something more important)
+     * Compute BERT embeddings in ONNX
+     * tensorflowjs operations

 ### References